Mohammad Aghebati

 Mohammad Aghebati (Persian: محمد عاقبتی, born: 1975) is an Iranian theater director, scenic designer and actor.
-He has staged numerous dramas during his career, including Oedipus the King by Sophocles, AKA Jocasta; God’s Dead Words, Hamlet, The Prince of Grief by William Shakespeare, and Kiss You and Tears by Vaclav Havel.
+He has staged numerous dramas during his career, including Oedipus the King by Sophocles, AKA Jocasta; God’s Dead Words, Hamlet, The Prince of Grief by William Shakespeare, and Kiss You and Tears by Václav Havel.

 Aghebati graduated from Tehran University of Art majoring in theater directing in 2000.
 Upon graduation, he became a member of the Leev Theater Group.
 After departure from Leev Theatre Group, he moved to New York and started a special research fellowship at Yale University, School of Drama.
 He then followed his education by obtaining his M.F.A in Performance and Media Arts at Brooklyn College, New York.

 Agehbati is the co-founder and artistic director of Maaa Theater which is currently active in New York and Tehran.